 - ✓ You have not been convicted of any subsequent offences (or have addressed them appropriately)

-The 5-year clock starts from when ALL sentence conditions are complete — not from the conviction date or the date you finished jail.
-If you had a $500 fine that you paid 2 years after conviction, your 5-year clock starts from the fine payment date.
+The 5-year clock: The 5-year clock generally starts from when ALL sentence conditions are complete, not from the conviction date or the date you finished jail.
+So if you had a $500 fine that you paid 2 years after conviction, the clock generally starts from the fine payment date.
+What this means for you: gather dated proof of when each condition ended (the fine receipt, the probation discharge, the licence reinstatement), because the officer measures eligibility from the latest of those dates.
+The 5-year point makes you eligible to apply for applied (criminal) rehabilitation; it does not by itself guarantee approval, which remains the officer's decision.

-Use the Admissibility Screener to verify your eligibility and understand your inadmissibility tier before applying.
+Use the Admissibility Explorer to verify your eligibility and understand your inadmissibility tier before applying.

 | Category | IRPA Reference | Canadian Equivalent Max Penalty | CR Fee |